FrederikLeed/MS-Infrastructure/RDS Scripts/readme.md

 ### The example scripts in this folder, will setup an Remote Desktop Session Host farm for accesing Management servers in Active Directory Tiering.

+#### Most of the scripts have the assumption that you KNOW what you are doing, and some still have the hardcoded domain and ip information from my LAB.

 All servers needs to be created and joined to the Active Directory, that process is not part of this..

 Servers required, for all.